-- Higher education and research institutions under the aegis of the French Ministry for Higher Education, Research and Innovation
+- Higher education and research institutions under the aegis of the French Ministry for Higher Education and Research

 - EESPIG-designated private higher education institutions,

-- Institutions under the aegis of the French Ministry of Culture.
+- Institutions or structures under the aegis of the French Ministry of Culture.

 Am I eligible for the PAUSE program?